Phonics

 Phonics is taught daily across EYFS and KS1.
 All children are taught the sound-spellings in order to read and spell and lessons involve teacher modelling and children practising blending to read and segmenting to spell.
 Children are also taught the key skills of phoneme isolation, blending, segmenting, phoneme addition, phoneme deletion and phoneme substitution.
 Phonics lessons are also used to support children as learners, developing their meta-cognitive skills and learning behaviours.
 Through teaching, children are taught to show determination, creativity, curiosity and independence in their reading and spelling.

-Training - all staff receive high quality, ongoing training (both internal and external)
+Training and Coaching - all staff receive high quality, ongoing training and coaching (both internal and external)

 Responsiveness - learning and progress is continually monitored and teaching is focused to accelerate learning or provide extra support where identified.